Solve Your Council Tax Arrears Problems

 Council Tax Arrears Debt Advice & Debt Help

-Council tax applies to all rented or owned domestic properties.
+Council tax applies to all households in the UK.
 The amount we pay is used to cover the cost of local services such as refuse collection, policing, roads, and schools.
-It is collected for the Council, including Adult Social Care, Police Authorities, Combined Fire Authority, and some parish councils.
+It is collected for the council, including Adult Social Care, Police Authorities, Combined Fire Authority, and some parish councils.

-Speak with your council as soon as possible if you are struggling to pay your Council Tax or any council tax arrears.
+Speak with your council as soon as possible if you struggle to pay your Council Tax or any council tax arrears.

-You can choose to spread your payments over 12 months instead of the usual 10 to reduce the amount you’re asked to pay on each bill.
-Ask your council to set this up for you.
+You can spread your payments over twelve months instead of ten months to reduce your repayments – ask your council to set this up for you.

-Your council may provide a one-off discount if you still can’t pay what you owe and you check to see if you qualify for:
+Your council may provide a one-off discount if you still can’t pay what you owe, and you check to see if you qualify for the following:

 - a Council Tax Reduction if you’re on a low income or get benefits

-- a reduced council tax bill,g., if you live on your own
+- a reduced council tax bill if you live on your own

 If you have Council Tax Arrears

-Your council will provide a notice giving 7 days to pay any council tax arrears.
-If you don’t pay within 7 days, you’ll have to pay the whole year’s Council Tax instead.
+Your council will provide a notice giving seven days to pay any council tax arrears.
+If you don’t pay within seven days, you’ll have to pay the whole year’s Council Tax instead.

 You’ll be notified again if you continue to miss the next payment incurring further Council Tax arrears.

-Typically, you will receive 2 reminder notices in a financial year – each financial year will cover from April 1 to March 31 of the following year.
+Typically, you will receive two reminder notices in a financial year.
+Each financial year will cover from April 1 to March 31 of the following year.

-Finally, your local council will send you a final notice confirming payment due for the whole year’s Council Tax if you continue to miss a payment for the third time.
+Finally, your local council will send you a final notice confirming payment due for the whole year’s Council Tax if you miss a payment for the third time.

 If you continue to fall into further council tax arrears

-The local council can enforce your employer to start paying any Council Tax arrears directly from your wages.
+The local council can force your employer to start paying any Council Tax arrears directly from your wages.
 This is called an attachment of earning.